Skip to content

 $setInterval

 The this.$setInterval()-method create an interval, using a thin wrapper around the window.setInterval() method.
 The first argument is the callback to be executed after each interval delay specified in the second argument.
-The method returns an interval id, which can be used to mannually clear the interval.
+The method returns an interval id, which can be used to manually clear the interval.

 $clearInterval